Covid vaccine: Fertility and miscarriage claims fact-checked

 - Published

-False and misleading claims that Covid-19 vaccines harm fertility and cause miscarriages are still circulating online, against all the evidence.
+False and misleading claims about Covid-19 vaccines, fertility and miscarriages are still circulating online, despite not being supported by evidence.

 Doctors are extremely cautious about what they recommend during pregnancy, so the original advice was to avoid the jab.

-But now, so much safety data has become available that this advice has changed and the vaccine is now actively encouraged (as getting Covid can put a pregnancy at risk).
+But now, so much safety data has become available that this advice has changed and the vaccine is now actively encouraged (as getting Covid itself can put a pregnancy at risk).

 We have looked at some of the more persistent claims - and why they are wrong.